Ready to explore Greenleaf? Here's everything you need to know before you go!

 Trail Experience and Terrain

 The Greenleaf Trail begins in thick forest cover where you'll walk among towering white pines, maples, and birches.
-The initial miles follow a moderate grade alongside mountain streams, with the sound of cascading water accompanying your ascent.
+The initial portions follow a moderate grade alongside mountain streams, with the sound of cascading water accompanying your ascent.
 As you gain elevation, the forest composition shifts to spruce and fir, and the air becomes noticeably cooler and more crisp.

 Wildlife encounters are common throughout the hike.
 You might spot red squirrels chattering in the canopy, various songbird species, and occasionally moose in the lower elevations during early morning or evening hours.
 The diverse flora includes seasonal wildflowers, ferns, and the vibrant fall foliage that makes this region famous among leaf-peepers.
 Above treeline, hardy alpine plants cling to rocky crevices, adapted to the harsh mountain environment.